 Most restaurants have a fix, not so expensive menu for lunch.

 French put their hands ON the table (who knows what can happen under a table ?), not on their lap and definitely not leaning on the side.
 If they are well educated they will not put their elbows.

 key2paris is really central.
 Chances are you’ll explore mostly on foot and use public transportation a little.
-So I would not recommend Navigo here, rather a metro/bus booklet.
+So I would not recommend Navigo here, rather a metro/bus card.
 Now if you intend to do many day trips, maybe it is worth to buy a pass.
 Also important to check how far your ticket is valid.
 See easy page

 Rent a bike if you feel comfortable with the traffic.
 Check page Easy and Practical